Subjunctive mood: Hungarian

 When referring to the demands of others, the subjunctive is demonstrated:

 kérte, hogy menjek.
 'He asked that I go.
 (He asked me to go.)'
-Here, "I go" is in the subjunctive.
+Here, 'I go' is in the subjunctive.

 Turkic languages

 Turkish

-There is no one-to-one relationship between the subjunctive mode in other languages and the modes in Turkish.
-The subjunctive mode of other languages can be compared with the imperative mood (emir kipi), the necessitative mood (gereklilik kipi), the optative mood (istek kipi), desiderative mood (dilek kipi), conditional mood (şart kipi) in Turkish.
-Of the above 5 moods, 3 moods (istek kipi, şart kipi, dilek kipi) are additionally translated as "subjunctive mode".
+There is no direct one-to-one correspondence between the subjunctive mood in other languages and the verbal moods in Turkish.
+Depending on the context, the subjunctive in other languages may be expressed in Turkish through the imperative (emir kipi), necessitative (gereklilik kipi), optative (istek kipi), desiderative (dilek kipi), or conditional (şart kipi) moods.

+Examples of the optative mood (istek kipi) are: